Samir-KH/cotisation-manager/README.md

 # cotisation-manager
-This script will help tomanage a cotisation program
+This script will help to manage a cotisation program